 The shift towards intelligent, autonomous devices, and the high network speeds available at an increasingly lower prices have led to a slow, but steady convergence of traditionally separate network functions.

-But as smart devices — the components of the smart buildings – become increasingly capable, many other systems, from lighting and energy metering to HVAC and elevators, are making the transition to a consolidated structure, where they share the same data network.
+But as smart devices — the components of the smart buildings (or intelligent buildings) – become increasingly capable, many other building management systems, from lighting and energy metering to HVAC and elevators, are making the transition to a consolidated structure, where they share the same data network.

 This makes the data network critical to exploiting a smart building ecosystem In London – or rather, as we will see, makes the data network the very fabric of a smart building intelligence.